 - Define work processes, access schemes and rights managements

 - Define interfaces to other system in your IT environment

 - Define an implementation strategy

 - Specify the data migration (which data is to be transferred to the new system)?

 Once the decision for a DMS vendor and the corresponding document management system has been made, the technical implemention starts based on the specification sheet and the software is installed on the respective servers.
 The further procedure is defined by the configuration and the customiztaions to your requirements.
 Having implemented your desired changes, the software is tested.
-In the end, the software is released and your employees are trained for the new document management system.
+Finally, the software is released and your employees are trained on the new document management system.